 Human Practices Hub

 Through Human Practices, iGEM teams consider whether their projects are responsible and good for the world.
-They engage creatively with issues relating (but not limited) to ethics, sustainability, safety, and security.
-These issues are complex and don’t have simple answers.
+They creatively engage with issues in ethics, sustainability, inclusion, security, and many other areas.
+Human Practices questions are complex and don’t have simple answers.
 Teams therefore often conduct public engagement; inviting stakeholder input to shape the direction of their work.

 "Human Practices is the study of how your work affects the world, and how the world affects your work." — Peter Carr, Director of Judging